-Patients with a diagnosis of COVID-19 should always be isolated for a minimum of 14 days from symptom onset (or first positive test if symptom onset undetermined / asymptomatic).
-In addition, they must not have fever for the last 5 days of that 14 day period.
+Residents with a diagnosis of COVID-19 should always be isolated for a minimum of 14 days from symptom onset (or date of first positive test if symptom onset undetermined / asymptomatic).
+In addition, they must not have fever for the last five days of that 14 day period.

-Patients with COVID-19 do not require to be hospitalised for the 14 days if RCF has appropriate facilities and capacity for isolation and can support care
+Patients with COVID-19 do not require to be hospitalised for the 14 days if RCF has appropriate facilities and capacity for isolation and can support care.

-In particular existing residents from an RCF who require transfer to hospital from the RCF for assessment or care should be allowed to transfer back to that facility following assessment / admission if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care).
+In particular existing residents from an RCF who require transfer to hospital from the RCF for assessment or care should be allowed to transfer back to that RCF following assessment / admission if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care).

-If the resident has been diagnosed with COVID 19 while in hospital it is important to assess if the person was infected in the RCF before transfer to the hospital or if the case represents one of hospital acquired infection.
-If there are no other known cases of COVID-19 in the RCF transfer back to the RCF should be delayed until the resident is clinically recovered and no longer infectious.
-The resident must be isolated for 14 days from date of onset of symptoms (or date of positive test if not symptomatic) on return to the RCF.
-The public health team should be notified in advance of all discharges where COVID-19 has been newly-diagnosed within the RCF.
+If the resident has been diagnosed with COVID-19 while in hospital, it is important to assess if the person was infected in the RCF before transfer to the hospital or if this is a hospital-acquired infection.
+If there are no other known cases of COVID-19 in the RCF, transfer back to the RCF should be delayed until the resident is clinically recovered and is no longer infectious to others.